killan1/chipo-eighto/README.md

 |  `  | Toggle FPS counter |

 ## License
-This project is open source and available under the [The Unlicense License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).